conda-forge/pycoalescence-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Spatially-explicit neutral ecology simulator using coalescence methods
+Summary: Spatially explicit neutral ecology simulator using coalescence methods

 pycoalescence is an API for easy interfacing with the necsim c++ neutral simulator for ecological models under the effects of